yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ## Security Configuration

+The semantics of security is described [here](#security).

+HJSON has limited support for security definitions.
+Currently, only role based access controls (user checks) can be defined in HJSON.
+For more elaborate rules, the Elide security checks must be written in code.

-The list of available security roles can be defined in the security.hjson file:
+A list of available user roles can be dinfed in HJSON in the security.hjson file:

 ```
 {